 Beginning shortly after the Civil War, truck farming became one of the primary agricultural activities of area farmers.
 The combination of soil fertility, climate, and proximity gave truck farming an edge in the effort to supply Charleston with produce.

 As a result, many blacks were employed as wage laborers.
-Produce increased from about one-quarter of the county's agricultural production in 1890 to three-quarters over bv 1930 (Scardaville in Brockington et al. 1985:74).
-Much of this prosperity, however, disappeared during the Great Depression, when trucking in the area declined by 75%.
+Produce increased from about one-quarter of the county's agricultural production in 1890 to over three-quarters by 1930 (Scardaville in Brockington et al. 1985:74).
+Much of this prosperity, however, disappeared during the Great Depression, when truck farming in the area declined by 75%.